aws-samples/terraform-eks-workshop/workshop/content/000_workshop_introduction/_index.md

 ### Workshop Outcomes

-The intent of this workshop is to educate users about the features of Amazon EKS using Terraform as the Infrastructire as Code and Application deployment tooling where ever possible.
+The intent of this workshop is to educate users about the features of Amazon EKS using Terraform as the Infrastructure as Code and Application deployment tooling where ever possible.

 ### Audience